atacan/DevBliss/README.md

 1. **Prefix Suffix Replace and Add:** Customize your code by replacing or adding prefixes or suffixes to each line.
 1. **Regex Match Extract:** Efficiently extract the matches and the capturing groups from input text.

+### Generators

+Boost your efficiency with our generators:

+1. **Name Generator:** Generate multiple none existing but readable names or words

+### File Handling

+1. **File Content Search:** Search for a string in a folder and get the line number, and preview the file content.

 ### Formatters

 Improve your code readability with our formatter:

-1. **JSON Formatter:** Beautify your JSON data with our pretty-print and syntax highlight features.
+1. **Swift Formatter:** Beautify your Swift code with our pretty-print and syntax highlight features.
-2. **Swift Formatter:** Beautify your Swift code with our pretty-print and syntax highlight features.
+2. **JSON Formatter:** Beautify your JSON data with our pretty-print and syntax highlight features.

-### File Handling

-1. **File Content Search:** Search for a string in a folder and get the line number, and preview the file content.

-### Generators

-Boost your efficiency with our generators:

-1. **UUID Generator:** Generate multiple UUIDs instantly.

 ## Getting Started